MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: : Study-Level Evaluation

 \section{\bench{}: Study-Level Evaluation}

-Because existing static-image benchmarks cannot evaluate the dynamic, multi-step reasoning clinical workflow enabled by \framework{}, we introduce \bench{} to evaluate the full interactive loop. \bench{} evaluates study-level reasoning rather than static-image perception.
-As highlighted in Table 1, it distinguishes itself from prior resources by offering full-study interactive access, cross-modality reasoning, and required agentic execution.
-The current initial release contains two representative modules built from public datasets and scored under a shared episode definition.
-A benchmark episode is defined at the study level rather than the image level.
-Each episode specifies (i) a study package containing the full volumetric exam and study metadata, (ii) a task prompt that asks for a case-level or study-level decision, (iii) an allowed action space determined by the evaluation track, and (iv) a canonical answer schema used for scoring.
+Building on the runtime contract above, \bench{} defines the evaluation distribution: the clinical task families, allowed tracks, canonical answer schemas, and evidence-based scoring rules. \bench{} evaluates study-level and whole-slide reasoning rather than perception from pre-selected 2D images.
+It is designed around full-study interactive access, cross-modality and longitudinal reasoning, active evidence acquisition, differential diagnosis, and agentic execution in professional medical software.
+A benchmark episode is defined at the study or slide level rather than the image-patch level.
+Each episode specifies (i) a case package containing the full volumetric exam or whole-slide image and metadata, (ii) the software environment used by the agent, (iii) a task prompt that asks for a case-level or slide-level decision, (iv) an allowed action space determined by the evaluation track, and (v) a canonical answer and evidence schema used for scoring.